Gandhi Smriti in Delhi

 The Prime Minister of India (chairman of the museum) and several other representatives like Vice-Chairperson, Executive Committee Chairperson, Member Secretary, Director and Members of administrative divisions of Indian Government assist in the functioning of the Museum.
-The primary intention of the Gandhi Smriti and Darshan Samiti is to widely propagate the biography and thoughts of Mohandas Karamchand Gandhi through diverse educational and cultural events.

 Gandhi Memorial Museum features two campuses viz.
 Gandhi Smriti and International Centre of Gandhian Studies and Research.

 First segment is the awe-inspiring audio and visual media segment to portray the views and thoughts of the father of our nation.
 This particular audio and visual media segment was set up with the intention of making the future generations aware of the great soul of Mohandas Karamchand Gandhi and his principles and teachings.

 The second segment is the Educational Centre where attention is given on the principles and values which Mohandas Karamchand Gandhi practised throughout his life and, which ultimately made him as a Mahatma.
 The educational prospect includes many aspects of Mahatma Gandhi like Ahimsa and Satyagraha.